 With both you likely will remove many unwanted over population worms in the process of removing much of their food source.

-As well, often improving the food source with a more highly digestible diet such as the Ultra Premium Aqua Master line of fish & turtle foods will lower the wastes that these worms feed on.
+As well, often improving the food source with a more highly digestible diet such as the Ultra Premium “Clay Neighbor’s Custom” of fish foods will lower the wastes that these worms feed on.

 Improving filter media can sometimes help as well, using products such as AAP Matrix or Volcanic Aquarium Rock can help since these are very porous and allow better aerobic nitrification and thus breakdown of organic waste.